houbre/PhoneBook_CPP/README.md

 $ ./a.out

-if a csv file exists and contains records, load those record into the struct phonebook
+if a csv file exists and contains records, load those records into the struct phonebook

 (1) -> add a record to the phonebook